-Due to the tight time frame set by the ATO, please contact ESUPERFUND via the Client Portal Inbox immediately after you have responded to the ATO’s Excess Transfer Balance Determination / Commutation Authority and attach the ATO’s letter.
+Due to the tight time frame set by the ATO, you should provide information to ESUPERFUND via the Client Portal - TBAR page immediately after you have responded to the ATO’s Excess Transfer Balance Determination / Commutation Authority and attach the ATO’s letter.

 When you have a Simple Account Based Pension, you are allowed to make both Pension withdrawals and Lump Sum withdrawals.

 "Lump Sum" and "Pension" are simply superannuation terminologies used to describe different withdrawal types, they have no direct reference to the frequency or size of your withdrawals.
 For example, a large amount withdrawn in a single transaction during the year can still be classified as a Pension withdrawal.